solana-labs/solana/net/README.md

 $ ./ec2.sh create -g ...
 ```

-If deploying a Snap-based network nothing further is required, as GPU presence
+If deploying a tarball-based network nothing further is required, as GPU presence
 is detected at runtime and the CUDA build is auto selected.

 If deploying a locally-built network, first run `./fetch-perf-libs.sh` then